rogeralexmiller/Chess/README.md

-# Chess Commander
+# Chess Command

-Chess commander is a command-line chess game written in Ruby.
+Chess Command is a command-line chess game written in Ruby.

 ## Want to play now?